PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He has a friend of mine.
 And I'd like her back."

-"Ho, ho ho.
+"Ho, ho, ho.
 Is this love?
 Love from the man who is all business?"

 "Yeah, I'm all business Rattick, so how much you want?"